-It is not unusual for rejected statutes to remain on the books long after their judicially declared demise.
+It is not unusual for rejected statutes to remain on the books long after their judicial demise.
 Only Legislative action can scrub a rejected statute from the books.
 Hence, the Legislature’s failure to perform this action does not somehow mean an unconstitutional statute remains the law.
 The First DCA, which entertains all workers’ compensation appeals and is thus often the final word in this arena, has rejected 440.105(3)(c) and 440.34(1).
 Until the Florida Supreme Court disagrees with the First DCA or the First reverses itself, the statutes will remain obsolete.

-While Miles concerned claimant-paid attorney’s fees, Castellanos v.
+Whereas Miles concerned claimant-paid attorney’s fees, Castellanos v.
 Next Door Company, 192 So.3d 431 (Fla.
-2016), dealt with carrier-paid attorney’s fees.
+2016), addressed carrier-paid attorney’s fees.
 The Supreme Court framed the certified question as follows:

 WHETHER SECTION 440.34, FLORIDA STATUTES (2009), WHICH MANDATES A CONCLUSIVE FEE SCHEDULE FOR AWARDING ATTORNEY’S FEES TO THE CLAIMANT IN A WORKERS’ COMPENSATION CASE, IS UNCONSTITUTIONAL AS A DENIAL OF DUE PROCESS UNDER THE FLORIDA AND UNITED STATES CONSTITUTIONS.

 Under the portion of the statute addressed by the Court, insurance carriers were responsible for paying fees to Claimant’s attorneys for successfully prosecuting claims.
 The rub is that the statute limited the fee to the percentages outlined in 440.34(1).

 Castellanos involved a challenge to the limitation.
 The facts of the case, as expressed by the Court, demonstrate the statute’s crippling outrageousness: